-You are expected to read the textbook before the classroom discussion of each topic, as indicated on the schedule of homework and reading assignments.
+You are expected to read the textbook before the lecture of each topic, as indicated on the schedule of homework and reading assignments.

-Grade of C or better in MATH 121 or appropriate performance on the department placement test or a MATH ACT subscore of 28.
-Please make sure that you have met the prerequisite.
-Students without the prerequisite will not be allowed to take the course.
+Grade of C or better in Math 121 or appropriate performance on the department placement test.
+The prerequisite is enforced throughout all sections of the course without exceptions.
+Students that have not met the prerequisite will not be allowed to take the course.

 MATH LEARNING CENTER

 The Math Learning Center (MSLC) is located in SEO 430.
 It is a spacious and comfortable place to study.
 Staff will be available during its hours of operation to assist students with Math 180.
 You should visit the center and get to know different TAs and peer tutors that can provide you with instant help.

 You may not use your phone during lecture or discussion/problem solving sessions for any reason.
 We ask that you stay focused on the material while attending class.
 If this becomes a problem, your instructor or teaching assistant will ask you to leave the room.